PoorBillionaire/Windows-Prefetch-Parser/README.md

 * (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows workstation using this script.
 All others have been tested on both Windows and Linux

 ###Note: Version 30 (Windows 10)
 The class being utilized for Windows 10 prefetch file decompression makes use of Python's 'ctypes' module.
-This module relies on the Windows API; therefore the Analyst must be working from a Windows workstation in order to decompress and parse Windows 10 prefetch files.
+This module relies on the Windows API; the Analyst must be working from a workstation running at least Windows 8 in order to decompress and parse Windows 10 prefetch files.

 ####Command-Line Options
 For now, prefetch.py requires one of two command-line options: --file specifies a single prefetch to point the script at. --directory specifies an entire directory of prefetch files which will be parsed and printed to stdout.
 When using --directory / -d, remember to include the trailing slash: